carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ---
 source: md
-title: "Diversity analysis"
+title: "Diversity Analysis"
 teaching: 30
 exercises: 30
 questions:
 - "How can I use R to explore diversity?"
 objectives:
-- "Visualize different estimates of α diversity"
+- "Visualize different estimates of α diversity."
-- "Load libraries required for metagenomes alpha diversity plotting"
+- "Load libraries required for metagenomes alpha diversity plotting."
-- "Transform named matrixes into phyloseq objects"
+- "Transform named matrixes into Phyloseq objects."
-- "Use help to discover the capabilities of libraries"
+- "Use help to discover the capabilities of libraries."
-- "Chart diversity estimates"
+- "Chart diversity estimates."
 keypoints:
-- "The library `phyloseq` manages metagenomics objects and computes alpha diversity"
+- "The library `phyloseq` manages metagenomics objects and computes alpha diversity."
-- "The libraries `ggplot2` and 'patchwork' allow publication-quality plotting in R"
+- "The libraries `ggplot2` and `patchwork`allow publication-quality plotting in R."
-- "Transform your named matrixes into phyloseq objects using `pyhloseq(TAX, OTU)`"
+- "Transform your named matrixes into Phyloseq objects using `pyhloseq(TAX, OTU)`."
-- "Use `help()` to discover the capabilities of libraries"
+- "Use `help()` to discover the capabilities of libraries."
 ---

 ## Using R studio